 In the summer of 2011, Smith performed across China on a concert tour covering six cities, resulting in six performances and three master classes (Dongying, Chongqing, and Suzhou).
 Performances were given in Lanzhou, Qingdao, Dongying, Chongqing, Guangzhou, and Suzhou.
 The concerts in Qingdao and Guangzhou were part of a larger "gala concert" where the artist shared the stage at alternate times with the local symphony orchestras.
 Lanzhou, Dongying, Chongqing and Suzhou were full solo recitals.
 In Chongqing, Smith was joined by pianist Sa Chen and a faculty member from the Beijing Conservatory who also contributed to the Chongqing performance.
 Smith was also joined by his wife Rumi where they were featured as duo pianists on several of the concerts.
 Both Smith and his wife gave master classes at the Chonqing School for the Arts, as a part of their International Summer Piano Festival.
 This was Smith's fourth invited trip to China.

 Smith is currently working on a research project that involves the use of Tobii eye scanning technology to evaluate sight-reading habits of pianists.
 Possibilities for this technology may include improved tools and approaches for instruction in this area.
 The UAA Green & Gold News featured an article on this research project in April 2014.

-Timothy Smith is a Steinway Concert Artist, and is the Associate Dean for the Division of Performing and Fine Arts at UAA.
+Timothy Smith is a Steinway Concert Artist, and is the Sr. Associate Dean of the College of Arts & Sciences at UAA.